English

 Wonder |

-The beginning of this term actually starts with a transition period; every class will read extracts from and work from the transition novel Wonder by RJ Palacio.
-This is mirrored across the school as every subject will use Wonder as their inspiration for Year 7s early few weeks into the academy. |
+The beginning of this term starts with a transition period; over summer, students are asked to read the text Wonder and complete tasks to alongside the reading.
+Across the first few weeks of term, every Year 7 class will read extracts from and work from the transition novel Wonder by RJ Palacio.
+This is mirrored across the school as every subject will use Wonder as their inspiration for Year 7 for the first few weeks in the academy. |

 The History of Storytelling Big Question: How do stories change over time? |

-This scheme of work runs right up until Christmas and explores the earliest stories in our Literary Canon including key Classic and Greek mythology, Biblical stories, the development of our language.
+This scheme of work runs up until Christmas and explores the earliest stories in our Literary Canon including key Classic and Greek mythology, Biblical stories, and the development of our language.
 It begins by exploring how stories and storytelling changes over time, how contextual factors impact how stories are told as well as looking at archetypal characters and their role in literature.
-The stories and texts that are chosen for this scheme of work means that every single text that comes after it for both year 8 and 9 but also GCSE Literature and Language can be linked back to it’s starting point here.
-The skills taught cover both reading comprehension, analysis and narrative writing.
+The stories and texts that are chosen for this scheme of work means that students have the historical knowledge needed to access future texts.
+The skills taught in this scheme cover reading comprehension, analysis and narrative writing.
 It is a wonderful introduction to the magic of Literature and enables students to understand the origin and evolution of literature throughout time. |

 |